tpgmartin/machine-learning-nanodegree/capstone/report.md

 module to serialise the target and and preprocessed data samples to easily share across files.

-PCA was performed before the test train split to ensure consistent analysis, the dimensionality of the training data should be the same as the test data.
+PCA was performed before the test/train split to ensure consistent analysis, the dimensionality of the training data should be the same as the test data.